- Introduction

 By identifying which of the 260 foods we test for are showing a high reactivity, you can stop "guessing" and start a more informed trial.

 Living with fructose malabsorption doesn't mean you have to eat a bland diet.
-It is about making smart swaps.
-When looking at fructose intolerance what foods to avoid, it is equally important to know what you can enjoy.
+It is about making smart swaps across all food groups to build a sustainable meal plan.

 Alternative Sweeteners